Kiveshan/Kiveshan/README.md

 ---

-I instrument production systems before I consider them done.
-I document architecture decisions, not just implementations.
-I don't hand off to a DevOps team — I am the DevOps function.
+I document architecture decisions, not just implementations — including the ones I got wrong.
+Every case study above has a section on what I'd do differently.
+I don't hand off to a DevOps team; I am the DevOps function.

 <div align="center">
 <br/>